L-1 Intra Company Transfer Visa

 We’re here to help you in person, via the phone or online.

-The L-1 visa is a visa that enables non-immigrant companies utilizing in the US and overseas that potential the temporary transfer of foreign contenders to work in the United States.
-The L-1 visa is lined up for those who tenanted management or executive positions or have specialized knowledge critical to the company’s operation.
+The L-1 visa enables non-immigrant companies overseas to facilitate the temporary intra company transfer of foreign employees to work in the United States.
+The L-1 visa is lined up for those who are in management or executive positions or have specialized knowledge critical to the company’s operation.
 The L-1 visa is a popular choice for multinational companies to transfer key personnel to the United States, allowing them to manage operations, oversee projects, and share specialized knowledge while maintaining the company’s global presence

 The L-1 visa is divided into two main categories: L-1A and L-1B, each serving specific types of roles: